unioslo/tre-operators-docs/docs/modules/interfaces/index.md

 ## How Data Moves Between TREs

-TREs exchange **Structured Data Objects** using a set of well-defined interface types.
-All traffic to and from interface services must route through the Security Servers of the host Participant, ensuring security and traceability.

 TREs exchange Structured Data Objects using well-defined interface types.
 Route all traffic to and from interface services through the Security Servers of the host Participant to ensure security and traceability.

 ## Packaging Structured Data